ABOUT US

 WHAT WE DO

-We recruit, train and support citizen volunteers to advocate on behalf of children under court protection until the case closes and they are safe and thriving in permanent homes.
+At CASA of Brown County, we recruit, train and support volunteers to advocate on behalf of children under court protection until the case closes and they are safe and thriving in permanent homes.
 CASA volunteers visit children regularly and submit a monthly report to the judge on the child's safety and well-being to help the judge make important decisions on the child's future.
+Many of the children we serve are living in foster care and their CASA volunteer is a consistent adult presence in their life.

 CASA FACTS